 An ongoing process group for women at any stage in recovery.
 This supportive space is for anyone in the recovery process whether it be with an eating disorders, substance abuse or any compulsive behavior.
 This group includes medication management.

-Men’s Eating Recovery Group with Dr. Kim Dennis, MD (18 and over)
+Men’s Recovery Group with Dr. Kim Dennis, MD (18 and over)

 Finding people to connect with is hard for anyone.
 Many people struggling with mental illness have an especially difficult time with relationships, as they have lost many of the connections in their lives after having spent months or even years withdrawing from others as one way of coping with their pain.
 This group is all about reconnecting with others, building meaningful connections with healthy supports, and having fun.
 This group will change based on the group’s needs and desires, but there will be an equal emphasis on therapeutic processing as a group, as well as therapeutic outings intended to foster socialization; and help those with Anxiety or Depression to practice taking their fears, discomfort, or phobias with them in order to live by their values and do what matters to them.

-Open to any healthcare/mental health professionals, includes experiential group process, professional consultation, examination of transference/counter-transference reactions and relationship with personal growth, compassion fatigue, vicarious traumatization, avoiding burn out, navigating self-disclosure and self-care as a professional in recovery.
-This group includes medication management as needed.
+Open to any professional, includes experiential group process, professional consultation, examination of transference/counter-transference reactions and relationship with personal growth, compassion fatigue, vicarious traumatization, avoiding burn out, navigating self-disclosure and self-care as a professional in recovery.
+This group includes medication management as n

 Process Addiction Group with Dr. Marcia Nickow, PsyD., CADC, CGP